-For the AC-loving, internet-addicted, supreme-comfort-seeking, five-star crowd
+Are you an AC-loving, internet-addicted, supreme-comfort-seeking, five-star type?

 Even the highest-end places in Bahía Solano don’t have AC, useful internet, fancy cocktails, and fluent English-speaking staff ready to wait on you hand and foot.
 Go to Cartagena or some Caribbean Island instead.